Tom Russell sings of life from Hollywood to Mexico

 With his rangy frame, sonorous voice and Stetson, he looks like he would be right at home in a cowboy saloon.

-But despite his genial demeanor, death often lurks in his songs.
+But despite his genial demeanour, death often lurks in his songs.
 He's lived for the past 15 years in the Texan border town of El Paso.

 "From near my house we can see Juarez.
 The most dangerous city in the world.
 Right across the border is the frontline of the Mexican drugs war."